dangowans/triple-triad-deck-generator/GAME-RULES.md

 ## Getting Started

 Assign each player a token color.

-Deal each player an even number of cards.
+Give each player an even number of cards.
+This can be done by a random deal, or players can select their cards from what is available.
+Ensure though that the decks stay balanced, so one player does not have all of the higher level cards.

 Decide who goes first.

 ## Basic Rules

-Depending on the number of players and tge grid size, the size of each player's hand varies.
+Depending on the number of players and the grid size, the size of each player's hand varies.

 - For a two player game on a 3x3 grid, each player takes five cards from their deck.